vhaudiquet/ubuntu-project-docs/docs/contributors/advanced/plus-one-maintenance.md

 While some teams are committed to have people on +1 on a regular basis, others can pick up the occasional shift, in accordance with their managers.

-It is possible, and encouraged, to shadow someone on their shift before signing up for one.
+It is possible, and encouraged, to shadow someone experienced on their shift before signing up for one.

 ### Shift duration